Zutily

 • Business Cards & Networking

-Add a QR code to your business card linking to your LinkedIn, portfolio, or vCard.
-Recipients scan instead of manually typing your contact details into their phone.
+Add a branded QR code with your logo to your business card — linking to your LinkedIn, vCard, or portfolio.
+Recipients scan instead of manually typing contact details.

 • Event Tickets & Check-In

 Generate unique QR codes per attendee for paperless event entry.
-Scanning validates the ticket instantly, prevents duplication, and speeds up check-in lines.
+Add a 'Scan Me' frame for clear instructions.
+Scanning validates tickets instantly.

 Want to go deeper?

-Read our complete guide on how QR codes work, customization options, and best practices for print & digital — with real-world use cases for marketing, Wi-Fi, and payments.
+Read our complete guide on how QR codes work, logo branding, custom styles, and best practices for print & digital — with real-world use cases for marketing, social media, Wi-Fi, and payments.

 Frequently Asked Questions